tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ```

 Notice in the final ternary if expression (`?:`), by the time we have determined that `json` is not an Array, the only thing left that it could be is an Object with `[key,value]` pairs that we can iterate over using `Object.entries(json)`.

+Note also that TypeScript is smart about checking types inside these kinds of conditional statements.
+So, for example, inside the last if expression, where we know `json instanceof Array` is `true`, we can immediately treat `json` as an array and call its `map` method.

 Note the use of array destructuring (`[brackets,entries] = ...`)to get more than one value from an expression, in this case we get the correct set of brackets to enclose elements of arrays `[...]` versus objects `{...}`.
 This is to avoid having more if expressions than necessary.
 Like for-loops, ifs are easy to mess up so less is generally better.